JBdesign53/docker-compose-dev/README.md

 Web files are mounted from the local file system into /var/www/etc/ in CentOS.
 Modify the file path in /.env to point to your local website files.

 ## Running the Environment
-Starting the environment:
+Start the environment:
 `docker-compose up`

-Stopping the environment:
+Stop the environment:
 `ctrl-c` and then `docker-compose down`

 ## Connecting with your Web Browser